[kuz] at cmu (dot) edu

 We develop cost-efficient, accurate algorithms for identifying the consensus organization (i.e., the organizing perspective most workers prefer to employ), and incorporate these algorithms into a cost-effective workflow for organizing a collection of objects, termed ORCHESTRA.
 We compare our algorithms with other algorithms for clustering, on a variety of real-world datasets, and demonstrate that ORCHESTRA organizes items better and at significantly lower costs.

-Non-PhD Projects & Demos
+Other Work & Demos

 Outside of full-stack web development, I maintain a wide range of prototyping experiences, including mobile development, AR/VR , hardware and IoT devices, as well as some more esoteric stuff like Solidity (Ethereum).